-The book for review is “All Things Bright and Strange” by James Markert.
-This falls in the genre of fiction
+The book for review is “Formula of Deception” by Carrie Stuart Parks.
+This book falls in the genre of fiction and action.

 I received this book for free in exchange for an honest review.